Should You Put Acoustic Panels Behind Speakers? (Explained!)

-By dampening unwanted noise, these panels are an easy way to improve audio characteristics of a room.
+By dampening unwanted noises, these panels are an easy way to improve audio characteristics of a room.

-Made from any number of various types of light weight foam or fiberglass, sound waves travel into this material and get trapped, ensuring they don’t reflect back into the room.
+Made from any number of various types of light weight foam or fiberglass, sound waves travel into this material and get trapped — reducing the amount that actually reflect back into the room.

 Since this foam works off of air movement, it travels through the material and creates friction, which changes the energy and slows it down.

 These panels are typically effective for smaller bookshelf speakers and monitors.

 It’s important to keep in mind though that they aren’t the most effective at absorbing the unwanted low frequency sounds that larger speakers and subwoofers emit.

 Implementing Bass Traps

 Dealing with lower frequencies can be a lot more difficult due to the sheer size and energy these particular sound waves carry.